thegetty/quire-docs/content/documentation/install-uninstall.md

 If you’re eager to get started, this will install the complete Quire package but without e-book or PDF output capability.
 These may be added later, by following steps 2–4 in the Full Install guidelines below.

 1. Install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
-2. In Terminal, install the Quire CLI with: `npm install --global @thegetty/quire-cli`
+2. In Terminal, install Quire with: `npm install --global @thegetty/quire-cli`
 3. Confirm installation: `quire --help`

-The CLI installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
-The only messages of any concern are those labeled as Error or ERR.
+The Quire installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
+The only messages of any concern are those labeled as ERROR or ERR.
 These likely indicate a failed installation, as would seeing "command not found" after entering `quire --help` in step 3.
-Refer to the [*Troubleshooting*](#troubleshooting) section below.
+Search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.

 ### Full Install